Living in a Carbon World

 1. Begin by taking the carbon dioxide and water molecules apart.

 3. Next, use the remaining oxygen atoms and bonds to build six O2 molecules (O=O).
-These oxygen molecules are released to the air and provide some of the necessary oxygen for life on earth.
+These oxygen molecules are released to the air and provide some of the oxygen necessary for life on earth.

 Stop and Think: